apache/hadoop/hadoop-hdds/docs/content/design/decommissioning.md

   * 1 is the minimum number of healthy replicas (`decommissioning.minimum.healthy-replicas`)
   * 3 is the minimum number of existing replicas (`decommissioning.minimum.replicas`)

+For example `decommissioning.minimum.healthy-replicas` can be set to two if administrator would like to survive an additional node failure during the maintenance period.

 **From ENTERING_MAINTENANCE to IN_MAINTENANCE:**

  * There are at least one healthy replicas